Start Learning Free

 Part Two: The Hope Value

 So if the $200 call has zero real value, why did it still cost $5 a share back in Lesson 6?
-Because of the second bucket.
+Because of the second part.

 Hope value is everything you pay for what might still happen.
 (Quick definition: the proper name is extrinsic value, or time value.)
 It is the price of the chance that Apple climbs before your option expires.